HTTP Status Code 429: What Is the 429 "Too Many Requests" Error?

 The 429 error, “too many requests”, is a client-side error.

-These errors occur when the client is sending too many requests at once.
+These http status code – “too many requests” errors occur when the client is sending too many requests at once.
 Have you ever Googled too many things at once, and then you suddenly get asked to verify that you’re not a robot by clicking on all the “street signs” or “trees” in a photo?

 That hellscape you’re experiencing is called “captcha”.
 It’s awful.
-But it usually happens when the website thinks you’re using a robot to make lots of requests at once.
+But it usually happens when the website thinks you’re using a robot to make too many requests at once.

 This practice is sometimes known as “rate limiting”.